kocaemre/piguard/README.md

 - **System Logs**: Comprehensive logging for all system events and activities
 - **Remote Configuration**: Configure Raspberry Pi settings remotely through the web interface
 - **Demo Mode**: Test functionality without actual hardware for development and demonstration
+- **Offline Capability**: Automatic caching of data with fallback to cached values when robot connection is lost

 ## Technology Stack